Charles de Foucauld: Religious life

-On 14 January 1890, de Foucauld entered the Trappist monastery of Notre-Dame des Neiges, where he received, as a novice, the religious name Marie-Albéric on the feast of this saint 26 January.
+On 14 January 1890, de Foucauld entered the Trappist monastery of Notre-Dame des Neiges, where he received, as a novice, the religious name Marie-Albéric on the feast of St. Alberic, 26 January.
 According to a plea which he sent to the abbot prior to his entrance in Notre-Dame des Neiges, after some months of novitiate Br.
 Marie-Albéric was sent to the abbey of La Trappe at Akbès on the Syrian-Turkish border.
 But despite the strict life of the Trappists according to their vow of poverty, de Foucauld considered the life of the residents in the surrounding villages to be more miserable.

-In 1897, after seven years, he therefore left the order began to lead a life of prayer near a convent of Poor Clares in Nazareth where he worked as a porter and servant.
+In 1897, after seven years, he therefore left the order and began to lead a life of prayer near a convent of Poor Clares in Nazareth where he worked as a porter and servant.
 After some time, it was suggested to him that he be ordained, so he returned to Akbès for some time in order to prepare for the ordination to the priesthood.
 On 9 June 1901, at the age of 43, he received the ordination in Viviers, France.

-After that, he went to the Sahara in French Algeria and continued to live an heremitical lifestyle.
+After that, he went to the Sahara in French Algeria and continued to live an eremitical lifestyle.
 At that time he adopted the religious name Charles of Jesus.
 He first settled in Béni Abbès, near the Moroccan border, building a small hermitage for "adoration and hospitality", which he soon referred to as the "fraternity" and both himself and the future members as "little brothers" of Jesus.

 De Foucauld moved to be with the Tuareg people, in Tamanghasset in southern Algeria.
 This region is the central part of the Sahara with the Ahaggar Mountains (the Hoggar) immediately to the west.
 Foucauld used the highest point in the region, the Assekrem, as a place of retreat.
 Living close to the Tuareg and sharing their life and hardships, he made a ten-year study of their language and cultural traditions.
 He learned the Tuareg language and worked on a dictionary and grammar.
 His dictionary manuscript was published posthumously in four volumes and has become known among Berberologists for its rich and apt descriptions.